 6. Locally Sourced Stone Reduces Carbon Footprint

 Choosing locally sourced stone from Superior Granite helps reduce the environmental impact associated with transportation.
 Imported stones require extensive shipping, often leading to higher carbon emissions.
-By selecting domestic or regionally sourced granite, quartz, or marble countertops, you contribute to a more sustainable supply chain while supporting local businesses.
+By selecting domestic or regionally sourced granite, quartz, or marble countertops from one of our three Gulf Coast showrooms, you contribute to a more sustainable supply chain while supporting local businesses.

 7. Recycling and Reusing Stone Countertops